 No matter what people tell you.
 Ensure you discuss your stock options before joining the firm.
 The market standard is 15 – 25%.
 Be it heading sales or director of technology or CXO.
 The problem with not taking stock in the beginning is you may be doing errand jobs for a long time before anyone and even you realize that you are wasting your time.

 2. Is there a Product or Service?

 I am not joking!
-Most startups dont have a Product or Service that they can provide right away.
+Most startups don’t have a Product or Service that they can provide right away.
 The least they can do is convey what the product is in the first or second meeting!
 If they haven’t – be sure they can’t convince any one else!
-A successfull product or service company will be able to explain their product in less than 2 minutes.
-Don’t ever buy rubbish like Complex, Value driven, Agile, Confidential.
+A successful product or service company will be able to explain their product in less than 2 minutes.
+Don’t ever buy rubbish like complex, value driven, agile, confidential.
 Check for specifics!

 3. What’s the Business Plan?

 This is the most surprising part.
 There are organizations, even if everything came their way by virtue of luck, they still won’t be growing.
 The setup and plan just doesn’t allow that.
 Make sure there is an aggressive and practical business plan shared with everyone in the board and you believe in it.
 A long excel sheet doesn’t mean anything.
 What matters is that the plan makes sense!
 Like a product, I believe, any business plan can be explained in 2 minutes too.

 If a company wants to do service and then move into product.
 Say “No” right away.
 Not having a budget is only poor planning.
 It has nothing to do with how new or old the company is.
 If there is no budget for the product then don’t waste your time.